zae-bayern/elpv-dataset/README.md

 between 0 and 1) and the type of the solar module (either mono- or polycrystalline) the solar cell image was originally extracted from.

-The individual images are stored in the `images` directory and the corresponding annotations in `labels.csv`.

 ## Usage

 Install the Python package